EZroot/Integrity2D/README.md

 // Once registered, the Engine's main Render() loop will automatically draw it batched and instanced. sceneManager.CurrentScene.RegisterGameObject(playerSprite);

-// Load and set the scene
+// Load and set the scene, rendering will happen automagically m_SceneManager.AddScene(defaultScene);
-m_SceneManager.AddScene(defaultScene);
 m_SceneManager.LoadScene(defaultScene);
 ```